Butter Cake

 Recipe is adapted from Food4Tots.

-• Always bring your ingredients to room temperature, so they all blend smoothly and evenly.
-It helps achieve that soft, light, and fluffy texture we all want.
-And trust me, I’ve seen how much difference it makes!
+• I always bring my ingredients to room temperature so they blend smoothly and evenly.
+It makes such a difference in achieving that soft, light, and fluffy texture we all want—I’ve seen it firsthand!

-• Use high-quality butter to achieve the best flavor and texture.
-I love using Challenge unsalted butter in the U.S. In Asia, I recommend the Anchor brand.
+• For the best flavor and texture, I always use high-quality butter.
+In the U.S., I swear by Challenge unsalted butter, and in Asia, I recommend the Anchor brand.

-• For a smoother batter, use a hand mixer or stand mixer to cream the butter and sugar.
+• To get a smoother batter, I prefer using a hand mixer or stand mixer to cream the butter and sugar.

-• Don’t forget to sift the dry ingredients (flour and baking powder) to prevent any lumps.
+• Sifting the dry ingredients (flour and baking powder) is a must to prevent any lumps and keep the batter smooth.

-• I prefer yogurt over milk as it makes the cake extra soft and moist.
+• Instead of milk, I like to use yogurt because it makes the cake extra soft and moist.

-• To avoid over browning on the top of the cake, cover it with a sheet of aluminum foil halfway through baking.
-Make sure NOT TO COVER from the start (or when the batter goes into the oven) or it won’t rise properly.
+• To avoid over-browning the top of the cake, I cover it with aluminum foil halfway through baking.
+Just make sure not to cover it from the start, or the cake won’t rise properly.

-• If you’re covering with foil, make sure it doesn’t touch the batter so you don’t ruin the smooth top once it’s fully baked.
+• If I do use foil, I make sure it doesn’t touch the batter so the smooth top stays intact once the cake’s fully baked.

 Nutrition